 All commercial drivers are required to know and abide by the Hours of Service rules that apply to them in order to stay compliant.
-Many drivers are also required to record their HOS with an ELD.
+Many drivers are also required to record their Hours of Service with an ELD.

 Here is some helpful information you need to know about these Hours of Service rules, exceptions, and how to record them to stay compliant.

 Hours of Service rules and the ELD mandate

 On Dec.
 18, 2017, the ELD mandate became effective.
 According to the final ELD rule, non-exempt commercial drivers need to install FMCSA-compliant Electronic Logging Devices that would automatically record a driver’s drive time.

 Before the ELD mandate, drivers used to record their HOS on paper, and editing the records wasn’t as difficult.
 After the implementation of the ELD mandate, drivers have to be very mindful of their available Hours of Service rules.